-How Much Drugs Cost Affects Addiction
+How Much Drug Costs Affect Addiction

-Between 1999 and 2017, over 700,000 Americans have died due to a drug overdose.
-Nearly three out of every four deaths (68%), involve an opioid (such as oxycodone or heroin).
-The National Institute on Drug Abuse (NIDA, the nation’s highest organization dedicated solely to addiction research) attributes the dramatic rise in deaths to the massive proliferation of prescription opioid painkillers in the 1990s and 2000s.
-At its peak in 2012, there were 81.3 opioid prescriptions for every 100 people.
-Consequently, opioids became easier to obtain, misuse, and become dependent on, and the cost of these drugs went down.
-As with other licit and illicit substances, the legal supply of a drug often affects street prices and the national rate of addiction.
+Since 1999, roughly 850,000 Americans have died due to a drug overdose.
+Nearly 3 out of every 4 deaths (68%), involve an Opioid (such as Oxycodone or Heroin).
+The National Institute on Drug Abuse (NIDA, the nation’s highest organization dedicated solely to addiction research) attributes the dramatic rise in deaths to the massive proliferation of prescription Opioid Painkillers in the 1990s and 2000s.
+At its peak in 2012, there were 81.3 Opioid prescriptions for every 100 people.
+(By 2020, the rate had dropped to 43.3 prescriptions for every 100 people; this is an average, however, and some areas are particularly flooded with Opioids.)

-Marijuana: Medical Costs Versus the Price of Addiction
+Marijuana: Medical Costs Versus The Price Of Addiction

-As marijuana becomes legalized for medical and recreational purposes in more states, more individuals are likely to try it for themselves.
-While most people consider the risk of developing a marijuana addiction to be low, the possibility of a psychological dependence remains, nonetheless.
+As Marijuana becomes legalized for medical and recreational purposes in more states, more individuals are likely to try it for themselves.
+While most people consider the risk of developing a Marijuana addiction to be low, the possibility of a psychological dependence remains nonetheless.

 Studies of habit-forming substances show that increases in price for a drug affect rates of abuse.
-In 1975, the New York Times published an article about the “soaring prices” of marijuana as more wealthy people started using it.
+In 1975, the New York Times published an article about the “soaring prices” of Marijuana as more wealthy people started using it.
 At the time, college students paid between $15 and $60 an ounce (between $71 and $285 today).
 Some high-grade ounces sold for as much as $350.
-Today, the overall cost of marijuana has risen faster than inflation, though high-grade prices remain stable.
+Today, the overall cost of Marijuana has risen faster than inflation, though high-grade prices remain stable.

-For individuals with a medical marijuana card, expect to pay between $200 and $400 on average for an ounce and $20 to $60 for a gram.
+For individuals with a medical Marijuana card, expect to pay between $200 and $400 on average for an ounce and $20 to $60 for a gram.